isaacbernat/presentations/optimise/final.md

 #### Amdahl's law*
 - The non-optimised part sets an upper bound on speedup.
 - Fragments which take 1/3 of time will NEVER be faster than 1.5x.
-- Useful to choose where to focus on and the potential upside.
+- Useful to decide where to focus on and the potential upside.

 <div style="margin-left:-4rem" ><img src="./images/img_profilingi.png" height="100%"/></div>